rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  The motorcycle headed one direction, slowly, along north Dr. Emilio Garcia Street,
 *  and then a minute later doubled back.
 The man riding on the back stepped off.
 *  He was looking for Linares, he said to one of the neighbors.
-*  He was a soccer fan and wanted to publish something in Monitor Michoac·n.
+*  He was a soccer fan and wanted to publish something in Monitor Michoac√°n.
 *  Someone must have pointed to Linares' door.
 *  At around 6 p.m., Linares posted an article about a motorcycle accident, then headed home.
 *  As he approached his door, a man walked toward him wearing a black suit and a red tie.